myscience/variational-diffusion/README.md

 samples = vdm(num_imgs, num_step)
 ```

 We now support the learnable noise schedule (the $\gamma_\eta(t)$ network in the paper) via the `LearnableSchedule` module.
-This is implemented via a monotonic linear network (which uses the `MonotonicLinear` module) as described in *Constrained Monotonic Neural Networks* [Runje & Shankaranarayana, ICML (2021)](https://arxiv.org/abs/2205.11775) (revised in 2023).
+This is implemented via a monotonic linear network (which uses the `MonotonicLinear` module) as described in *Constrained Monotonic Neural Networks* [Runje & Shankaranarayana, ICML (2023)](https://arxiv.org/abs/2205.11775).
 Moreover, we added preliminary support for optimizing the noise schedule to reduce the variance of the diffusion loss (as discussed in `Appendix I.2` of the main paper).
 This is achieved via the `reduce_variance` call, which re-uses the already-computed gradient needed for the VLB to reduce computational overhead.

 ```python
 import torch